budoengland21/flutter-wallet/README.md

 A new Flutter application.
 An application that allows you to store rewards of your card, by taking a picture using ML kit and storing as barcode/QR code.
+NOTE: App not curretly available in IOS, must be tested on MAC OS before deployed..

 ## Getting Started